Eurovision Song Contest 2022: Non-EBU members

+Liechtensteiner broadcaster 1 FL TV, despite previous attempts to become an EBU member, halted its plans after director Peter Kölbel's unexpected death, and did not resume them due to the lack of sufficient funds and of government support.

 Production

 The Eurovision Song Contest 2022 was produced by the Italian public broadcaster Radiotelevisione italiana (RAI).
 Claudio Fasulo and Simona Martorelli served as executive producers, Cristian Biondani and Duccio Forzano served as directors of the three live shows, Claudio Santucci served as head of show, and Emanuele Cristofoli served as artistic director for the opening and interval acts.
 Background music for the shows was composed by Maurizio Filardo.